Transparent ghost longboards have taken the internet by storm. All it took was one viral TikTok to make them a massive longboard brand.

 Where To Buy?

-If you're thinking about purchasing a Ghost longboard, you can visit their website here.
+If you're thinking about purchasing a Ghost longboard, you can buy one here.

 Ghost Longboard Discount Code

 After testing it for a while, I ended up reaching out to Ghost longboards and was able to get them to make an exclusive discount code for you, so if you decide this is right for you… you can get 15% off your entire order if you use the code “shredshack” at checkout.

 I always wanna be transparent (see what I did there), so I will receive a small commission but it’s at no additional cost to you.
 I’d appreciate it since it helps me fund future content, like this review.

 These are basic cruiser longboards that are being used by a lot of people as fashion pieces.